wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 A media server terminating a session MUST follow the procedures in {{Section 5.2 of !RFC7675}}  for immediate revocation of consent.

-The WHIP endpoints MUST return an "405 Method Not Allowed" response for any HTTP request method different than OPTIONS and POST on the endpoint URL in order to reserve their usage for future versions of this protocol specification.

 The WHIP endpoints MUST support OPTIONS requests for Cross-Origin Resource Sharing (CORS) as defined in {{FETCH}}.
 The "200 OK" response to any OPTIONS request SHOULD include an "Accept-Post" header with a media type value of "application/sdp" as per {{!W3C.REC-ldp-20150226}}.

-The WHIP sessions MUST return an "405 Method Not Allowed" response for any HTTP request method different than PATCH and DELETE on the session URLs in order to reserve their usage for future versions of this protocol specification.

 ## ICE support {#ice-support}